rushilma/thesis/hardness.typ

 = Proof of Strong Low-Degree Hardness <section_proof>

-In this section, we prove strong low-degree hardness for both low-degree polynomial algorithms and algorithms with low Efron-Stein degree.
+In this section, we prove strong low degree hardness for both low degree polynomial algorithms and algorithms with low Efron-Stein degree.

 For now, we consider $Sigma_N$-valued deterministic algorithms.
 We discuss the extension to random, $RR^N$-valued algorithms later on in (section ???).